kammitama5/kammitama5.github.io/_posts/2017-12-11-Monday-December-11th.md

   and some really great company!

 - I don't think I can afford Haskellbook quite yet, so that's going to probably be my Christmas present to myself this year!
   If  I can't afford it by Christmas, I'm probably (no kidding!) going to crowdfund or something for it LOL.
+  The C stuff comes last, but it's pretty much Python, Haskell, C.

 - I'm house-sitting (with dogs!) this Friday through Monday evenings.
 So that should be interesting.
 Yay, dogs! :)
   I believe that there is some pay with respect to this, so maybe it will be enough for Haskellbook.
 We'll see.